padrinobook/padrinobook/chapters/user_profile.md

 ### Authorization
 \label{sec:authorization}

-The controller actions are ready and we used many method from the `session_helper.rb`.
+The controller actions are ready and we've used many method from the `session_helper.rb`.
 Before we add now the action for signup and registration to the view, it's time to test the helper from "Sessions" section ~\ref{sec:sessions}.